orbjet/Android-Custom-listview-db/README.md

 # Android Custom ListView with SQLite

 This is just a simple example of a custom ListView with a SQLite database connection.
-It shows how to insert, get all items and delete items from the custom list.
+It shows how to insert, get all items and delete selected items from the custom list.